Configuration

 Config Hierarchy

-Configuration boundary: assembly.yaml, gateway.yaml, and platform/global secrets define the environment. bundles.yaml and bundles.secrets.yaml define the bundles and bundle-scoped configuration inside that environment.
+Configuration boundary: assembly.yaml, gateway.yaml, and platform/global secrets define the environment. bundles.yaml and bundles.secrets.yaml define the apps and app-scoped configuration inside that environment.

 assembly.yaml